-- \ Search and Rescue (S&R) of certain translocatable, selected succulents and bulbs occurring in the fuel storage area is recommended.
+- Search and Rescue (S&R) of certain translocatable, selected succulents and bulbs occurring in the fuel storage area is recommended.
 However, it is difficult to know where to translocate these to, as no offset area has yet been decided on.
-Once an offset area has been decided and confirmed then the rescued material can be translocated to the offset area. - \ The need for on-site offsets should be discussed with the authorities, should this be deemed necessary.
+Once an offset area has been decided and confirmed, or an appropriate area for the plants identified, then the rescued material can be translocated. - The need for on-site offsets should be discussed with the authorities, should this be deemed necessary.